jjoelc/pvesetup/PBS Initial Setup.md

     printing barcodes, etc. WANSOL has not had any opportunity to test this yet, though.
 - **Virtual Environment Considerations**
+  - Reminder - **This is NOT the recommended install method.**
   - There are two options for this arrangement also:
     - Install directly on one of your Nodes - This makes assigning dedicated storage simpler, but means you can't really backup the backup server itself, or migrate it to a different node, etc. if the need arises.
-This would be a good option for a small, 2 node cluster though.
+This can seriously complicate (or completely break) your recovery efforts if the host running PBS has hardware issues and needs to be restored.
+      - If you are sure you know what you are doing, and want to install this way, see the end of the article for instructions.
     - Create a virtual machine inside of Proxmox, and install PBS to this VM.
 This allows more flexibility and would likely be the better option for larger clusters, but possibly adds some overhead